 Carbon Mapper receives a substantial amount of its support from individuals and foundations.
+During the year ended August 31, 2023, the two largest contributors provided funding of \$14.9 million, or approximately 82%, of total contributed revenue and support.
 During the year ended August 31, 2022, the two largest contributors provided funding of \$18 million, or approximately 76% of the total contributed revenue and support.
-During the year ended August 31, 2021 the largest donors provided funding of \$22 million, or approximately 27% of total contributed revenue and support.
 A significant reduction in the level of this support, if this were to occur, could have a substantial effect on Carbon Mapper's operations.
 Management considers this possibility remote given its history and close working relationships with its donor partners.